2014-15 General Catalog

 The professional officer course (POC) consists of one AFROTC course (3 s.h.) and a leadership laboratory taken each semester for two years.
 Students accepted into the POC make a commitment to serve a minimum of four years as U.S. Air Force officers.
 To enter the POC, students must be selected to attend and must successfully complete field training.
 Students generally take the POC during their last 60 s.h.Back To Top

 Students have the option to compete for acceptance to a variety of optional AFROTC summer training programs.
-They can shadow a junior officer in a career field of interest, or they can compete to attend the Air Force Academy's free-fall parachute, glider, or combat survival schools.
-Students can return to field training as cadet training assistants, go to the Pentagon to see how the Air Force operates, or travel to a foreign country for a cultural immersion program.
+They may shadow a junior officer in a career field of interest, or they may compete to attend the Air Force Academy's free-fall parachute, glider, or combat survival schools.
+Students may return to field training as cadet training assistants, go to the Pentagon to see how the Air Force operates, or travel to a foreign country for a cultural immersion program.
 The Air Force provides transportation, meals, lodging, and a daily expense allowance for all summer programs.

 Throughout the year, students may learn more about the Air Force by choosing to participate in base visits, aircraft orientation rides, a Dining Out (a formal ball in Air Force tradition), and other activities.

-The AFROTC Cadet Corps also sponsors many social events, including informal parties, formal dinners, and intramural athletics.Back To Top
+The AFROTC Cadet Corps also sponsors community service projects, intramural athletics, and social events, including formal and informal dinners.Back To Top

 Cadets may request an education delay to postpone entry to active duty until after completion of an advanced degree or professional training program.Back To Top

-Merit scholarships are available for one, two, and three years of study.
-They provide tuition, fees, a $900 stipend for books, and a tax-free subsistence allowance of $300-500 per month.
+Merit scholarships are available for two and three years of study.
+They provide varying awards for tuition and fees, a stipend for books, and a monthly tax-free subsistence allowance.
 Applicants are selected based on objective and subjective factors.
 Students should apply directly to the head of aerospace studies.